Wirtschaftsverband Fuels und Energie e. V.

 23 Aug 2023

-Their ask — The association requests coordination between Germany's national emissions trading system and the new EU ETS 2 to minimize bureaucratic burdens during the 2025-2026 transition period.
+Message — The association requests coordination between Germany's national emissions trading system and the new EU ETS 2 to minimize bureaucratic burdens during the 2025-2026 transition period.
 They seek practical solutions for determining scope factors across complex fuel supply chains, exemptions for transport losses, and alignment of biomass measurement requirements with existing RED II rules.
 They also request clear emission factor rules for renewable and recycled carbon fuels.123

-How it helps them — This would reduce compliance costs and administrative work during the transition to EU ETS 2.45
+Why — This would reduce compliance costs and administrative work during the transition to EU ETS 2.45

-Who loses — Environmental monitoring loses accuracy if transport losses and supply chain emissions are excluded.
+Impact — Environmental monitoring loses accuracy if transport losses and supply chain emissions are excluded.

 German Fuel Industry Urges Expanded Biofuel Feedstock Categories